alanmmolina/alanmmolina.github.io/content/articles/tools/duckdb.md

 ---
 ---

-There’s something great about a tool that just works—no setup drama, no unnecessary complexity.
+There’s something great about a tool that just works - no setup drama, no unnecessary complexity.
 That’s exactly what DuckDB brings to the table.
 It’s a zero-fuss analytical database that runs directly in your application, effortlessly handling .csv or .parquet files, and even Pandas or Polars DataFrames.
-While the data world keeps chasing bigger, more distributed architectures, DuckDB flips the script—fast, local, and refreshingly simple.
+While the data world keeps chasing bigger, more distributed architectures, DuckDB flips the script - fast, local, and refreshingly simple.

 ---
 ## The Minds Behind it

-[DuckDB](https://duckdb.org/) wasn’t born in a Silicon Valley startup—it came out of [CWI - Centrum Wiskunde & Informatica](https://www.cwi.nl/en/), a research institute in the Netherlands, the same place where [Guido van Rossum](https://www.linkedin.com/in/guido-van-rossum-4a0756/) first created Python.
+[DuckDB](https://duckdb.org/) wasn’t born in a Silicon Valley startup - it came out of [CWI - Centrum Wiskunde & Informatica](https://www.cwi.nl/en/), a research institute in the Netherlands, the same place where [Guido van Rossum](https://www.linkedin.com/in/guido-van-rossum-4a0756/) first created Python.
 Its creators, [Hannes Mühleisen](https://www.linkedin.com/in/hfmuehleisen/) and [Mark Raasveldt](https://www.linkedin.com/in/mark-raasveldt-256b9a70/), weren’t chasing the next cloud-based behemoth.
-Instead, they wanted something simple, local, and ridiculously fast—a database that works _inside the application_, not outside of it.
+Instead, they wanted something simple, local, and ridiculously fast - a database that works _inside the application_, not outside of it.

 The name?
 That’s where it gets fun.
 When Hannes was living on a boat, he wanted a pet that wouldn’t panic if it ended up in the water.
 A duck seemed like the obvious choice.
 That’s how he ended up with **Wilbur**, a feathered companion perfectly suited for the floating lifestyle.
 So when it came time to name their database, DuckDB just made sense.